gopasspw/gopassbridge/README.md

 # gopassbridge

-A web extension for firefox and chrome to insert login credentials from [gopass](https://github.com/justwatchcom/gopass)
+A web extension for Firefox and Chrome to insert login credentials from [gopass](https://github.com/justwatchcom/gopass)

 ## Summary